 Overall anxiety level of physicians, PAs, and NPs compared to before the COVID-19 pandemicOther respondents expressed a different cause for anxiety.
 “My own anxiety level,” reported one, “is up primarily because of how much people are letting fear run their lives, and how government is letting fear drive policy.”
 Another respondent shared a similar sentiment: “The panic reaction by leadership at all levels has caused more damage than the COVID in my area.
 Texas is not NYC.
 Closing down healthcare facilities, schools, restaurants, gyms was unnecessary.
 These could have stayed open while exercising appropriate precautions."

+A healthcare crisis“Healthcare is facing a staffing crisis never seen before,” says the CHG report.
+“Traditionally, healthcare has always had strong job security.”
+Healthcare layoffs and furloughs, once rare, have been widespread due the diminished workload resulting from lower patient volumes and the temporary shutdown of elective care.
 Thirteen percent of respondents reported being recently laid-off (7%) or furloughed (6%).
 Of those still working, 74% said they were working fewer hours because of decreased patient volume (43%) or the elective care hiatus (26%).
 Some PAs and NPs reported being furloughed because the decreased patient load is being handled by physicians instead.

 Current employment status of physicians, PAs, and NPsOne respondent sums up the feelings of many about COVID-19 and provider anxiety: “It has been very hurtful that, for three weeks, we were needed so much, and after that, we were told to take PTO, and then get our hours cut.
 I am grateful to have a job, but I wish things were better.”

 Ready to return to workThe physicians, PAs, and NPs responding to the survey reported that they are ready to get back to work and do what they were trained for.
 63% said they wanted stay-at-home restrictions eased in the next month, while 73% want elective procedures back in the next month or even sooner.

-As for future plans, many healthcare providers said they intend to stay with their current employers (44%), while others are considering locum tenens (37%) or telehealth (30%) as career alternatives.
+When should elective care resume?As for future plans, many healthcare providers said they intend to stay with their current employers (44%), while others are considering locum tenens (37%) or telehealth (30%) as career alternatives.
 Of those seeking locums work, almost half said they want to start assignments within the next month.